JELD-WEN turns to Protiviti and Governance Portal for timely SOX compliance

 When JELD-WEN was purchased by Onex, the company suddenly had only one year to comply with key elements of the Canadian version of SOX.

 The deployment and powerful capabilities of Protiviti’s Governance Portal have enabled four key areas of a sustainable SOX program at JELD-WEN

->

-> Since JELD-WEN’s founding more than 50 years ago, the company has expanded globally through a series of acquisitions.
-A consequence of this was that management of the organisation was decentralised, and most of the acquired companies continued to rely on their existing accounting and manufacturing software and procedures.
+Since JELD-WEN’s founding more than 50 years ago, the company has expanded globally through a series of acquisitions.
+A consequence of this was that management of the organization was decentralized, and most of the acquired companies continued to rely on their existing accounting and manufacturing software and procedures.
 In addition, JELD-WEN had neither an internal audit department nor a formal program of controls and procedures to ensure the validity of the company’s financial records.
-In 2010, prior to the company’s acquisition by the Canadian firm Onex, JELD-WEN voluntarily chose to seek Sarbanes-Oxley (SOX) compliance, believing that engaging in the best practises required for the SOX process would benefit the dispersed organisation.
+In 2010, prior to the company’s acquisition by the Canadian firm Onex, JELD-WEN voluntarily chose to seek Sarbanes-Oxley (SOX) compliance, believing that engaging in the best practices required for the SOX process would benefit the dispersed organization.
 The project was the first true corporate initiative launched across all three regions.

->

-> Michael Higgins, global Sarbanes-Oxley manager at JELD-WEN, was brought in to lead the SOX program, including the implementation project, and to form an implementation consulting team with deep SOX expertise.
+Michael Higgins, global Sarbanes-Oxley manager at JELD-WEN, was brought in to lead the SOX program, including the implementation project, and to form an implementation consulting team with deep SOX expertise.
 Higgins, who had previously used the Protiviti Governance Portal to run a very successful SOX program at his former employer, a global leader in advanced embedded solutions for communications networking and commercial systems, brought Protiviti on board to assist JELD-WEN with the compliance effort.

 “I knew there were other products and vendors out there,” said Higgins, “but I knew the Governance Portal worked well and had the capability to support and manage an ongoing program of the size that JELD-WEN would require.”